 Hi Anne J.

-We were told we should acclimatize our dogs by carrying a doll around as much as possible.
-In spite of my wife’s before class reminder that I was to “be quiet, just listen” I asked our instructor if she’d considered that dolls are made of similar material as dog toys and that if one were to have a dog that simple minded her recommendation might back fire?
-Surprisingly agile for a pregnant woman, my wife gave me a “what did I say” elbow to the ribs.
+The dog owners amongst us were told we should acclimatize our dogs by carrying a doll around as much as possible.
+In spite of my wife’s before class reminder that I was to “be seen and not heard” I asked our instructor if she’d considered that since dolls are made of similar and sometimes identical material as dog toys and that if one were to have a dog so simple-minded that it couldn’t tell the difference between a toy and a living creature whether her recommendation might potentially backfire?
+Surprisingly agile for a woman in the advanced stages of pregnancy, my wife gave me a “what did I say” elbow to the ribs.

 We were also told, “bring the baby’s hospital blanket in first for a sniff.”
 Even with my wife’s poised elbow trained on me I couldn’t help myself and blurted out that a sniff of a blanket could no more desensitize a dog for a baby’s arrival than viewing the ultra-sound imagery of her fetus would prepare a woman for labor.

 The bright side of my wife neglecting to include me in the drive home was that the walk gave me some time to think about what to add in Prepare (Assess) Your Dog For Your Baby – The Right Way with John Wade that might better advise parents and expectant parents.